 I was first down in the morning, and sat waiting for the hotel staff to start serving breakfast.
 I spent the time chatting to the very interesting landlady.

 The sign-out book for the TGO Challenge was in a nearby bed and breakfast, and I signed out at 9.50am.
-I read that one challenger had already pulled out, and three were ahead of me – signed out at 9am and 9.01am.
+I read that one challenger had already pulled out, and three were ahead of me.
+They had signed out at 9am and 9.01am.
 They’re keen!

-The road then became a track which I left, crossing a river to join a path which basically followed the electricity pylons all the way to Kinloch Hourn.
-This was a reasonably nice walk considering the rain had started.
-It wasn’t heavy enough for my waterproofs and my windproof jacket was just about handling it – at least I wasn’t sweating in my waterproofs.
+The road then became a track which I left, crossing a river to join a path.
+Which basically followed the electricity pylons all the way to Kinloch Hourn.
+This was a reasonably nice walk considering the rain had started and wasn’t heavy enough for my waterproofs.
+My windproof jacket was just about handling it – at least I wasn’t sweating in my waterproofs.

 The path was rough in places, and sometimes boggy, but it was enjoyable.
 The woods were nice and sheltered so I stopped here and made some tea.
-I have been to Kinloch Hourn on the Cape Wrath Trail before and liked it, so I had planned on camping here.
-However, it was windy and exposed when I arrived, and still raining, so I carried on up the road for a little longer.
-I eventually camped just off the road, out of the wind by the river.
+I have been to Kinloch Hourn before, on the Cape Wrath Trail.
+I had planned on camping there, however, it was windy and exposed when I arrived, and still raining.
+So I carried on up the road for a little longer.
+Eventually camping just off the road, out of the wind by the river.

 It was still raining so I just crawled into my sleeping bag and went to sleep.